Single-Cell-Genomics-Group-CNAG-CRG/Tumor-Immune-Cell-Atlas/README.md

 See the `README.md` files in each directory for a full description.

 ## Getting the data
-The Single-Cell Tumor Immune Atlas dataset is hosted on [Zenodo](https://zenodo.org/record/4139398#.X5kbOIhKhEY) under restricted access (for now).
-All reasonable requests will be accepted.
+The Single-Cell Tumor Immune Atlas dataset is open access on [Zenodo](https://zenodo.org/record/4139398#.X5_tRYhKiHs).

 ## Getting the code